If you haven’t heard, making friends with your cervix is a great thing to do when you’re trying to get pregnant. But how do you find your cervix?

 When you are fertile, the position of your cervix in your vagina changes, moving higher (and sometimes harder to reach with your finger — take note of this, it can be extremely helpful to know about your body).
 When you aren’t fertile, your cervix is lower in the vagina and easier to locate.

 Tips for Tracking Your Cervix

-- Document what you find!
+Document what you find!
 You’ll forget, and come next month you'll be scratching your head trying to remember exactly what it felt like.
-I recommend using app, and you can find some of my favorites in our Recommended Resources.
+I recommend using app.
 Of course, you can always just write down a note or symbol on your calendar.

 So take a moment and get to know yourself.
 When you think you've found your cervix, press on it.
 Your vagina is squishy and soft.
 Your cervix will be the only thing you find in there that is like a solid (yet also squishy) surface.
 Even when it's in the "hard" stage, it is still kind of rubbery and squishy.

 Keep checking your cervix at the same time every day.
 If you have an idea of when you are supposed to ovulate, keep it in mind but don't let that be your only guide.
 The standard doctor response is that it is 14 days after the start of your period.
 Remember, this is if you are a regular gal on a 28-day cycle.
 For my first year of trying to get pregnant after getting off of birth control, I was all over the map.
 One cycle was 30 days, one was 26, the next was 32.

 Once you’ve found your cervix, here’s a handy breakdown of the signs that it’s fertile.

 Cervix is easily reachable and lower in the vagina

 Cervix is hard

 Cervical opening is closed